Burlesque (musical): Manchester and Glasgow (2024)

-West End (2025)
+West End (2025–2026)

-The musical played at the Savoy Theatre in London for a limited engagement from 10 July until September 6, 2025.
-Todrick Hall replaced Nick Winston as director and choreographer.
-Hall also reprised his role as Sean along with Jess Folley as Ali, and George Maguire as Vince.
-Joining the principal cast were Orfeh as Tess, Paul Jacob French as Jackson, and Asha Parker Wallace as Nikki.
+The musical played at the Savoy Theatre in London from 10 July until 8 September 2025.
+Hall directed and choreographed.
+Hall also reprised his role as Sean along with Folley as Ali, and Maguire as Vince, with Orfeh as Tess, Paul Jacob French as Jackson, and Asha Parker Wallace as Nikki.
+Actors Equity said that its members raised a "number of issues" about the show.